historical-theology/theological-dots/README.md

 ```
 pkg install alacritty barrier bpytop conky dsbmc dsblogoutmgr fff firefox-esr fish font-manager hack-font Kvantum-qt5 lumina-calculator lumina-screenshot lxappearance lxqt-config metalock micro neofetch nerd-fonts nitrogen pavucontrol-qt pcmanfm-qt picom py37-ranger qt5ct qpdfview rclone rclone-browser redshift rofi spectrwm stalonetray xorg i386-wine xclip yadm
 ```
+Other Unix-like operating systems require different installation commands.
+For example, in Ubuntu (as of 20.04 LTS), fff and Nerd Fonts both most be installed by scripts from their respective GitHub repositories, and compton is an acceptable substitute for picom (its newer fork).

 ## Firefox
 Here is what I use to achieve a homogenously Nord Theme web browsing experience in Firefox: